30 Mar 2025

 How the Single Assessment System will help

-The new Single Assessment System will replace all existing assessment pathways, making the process simpler, less confusing, and easier to navigate.
+The new Single Assessment System has replaced all existing assessment pathways, making the process simpler, less confusing, and easier to navigate.
 This change will also reduce the need for people to repeat their personal circumstances as they transition between assessment providers.

 Creating a personalised support plan